A row of books viewed from above

 The allocation of graduate supervision is the responsibility of the Oxford Department of International Development, in conjunction with the Department of Economics, and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.

 You will be allocated a general supervisor who will support your academic development and with whom you will meet regularly throughout the course.
 Allocation is based on your research interests, optimal fit with the supervisor’s expertise, and staff availability.
 In cases where dissertation supervision requires expertise that is not available among the core staff, an additional dissertation supervisor with expertise in the chosen field may be identified.
-In addition, you will have a college advisor whom you may consult on issues concerning your personal wellbeing.

 Assessment

 On-course assessment, which will not count towards your final degree, will be provided through feedback on problem sets and essays.
-In addition there will be five informal examinations during the year.
+In addition, there will be five informal examinations during the year.
 Again, these will not count towards your final degree but they will provide an invaluable opportunity to assess your progress and for you to practise exam technique.

-The degree is formally assessed through examination at the end of the summer term.
-This comprises four written papers: microeconomic theory, macroeconomic theory and international trade, quantitative methods, and development economics.
 The dissertation will be submitted before the examinations and your final mark will be aggregated from the results of the examinations and the dissertation.

 Graduate destinations